-B he's sent money to victims in Oklahoma,

-25 he's funded blindness,

-he's funded the Chamber of Commerce,

-he's funded adopted classrooms,

-he's funded civic awards,

-he's funded disaster relief in Haiti,

-he's funded injured soldiers,

-he's funded teacher appreciation,

-he's funded a "children movement",

-he's funded a nurse support initiative,

-he's funded tornado relief,

-he's funded hurricane relief,

-he's funded the League of Women,

-he's funded the FIU Board of Trustees,

-he's funded Miami-Dade Urban,

-he's funded "Do the right thing",

-he's funded the "36th Anniversary fundraising"/ University of Miami, he's funded "in memory of" gifts, AND,

-B he's given \$100,000 to fund homeless relief
+be he's sent money to victims in Oklahoma, be be's funded blindness, he's funded the Chamber of Commerce, he's funded adopted classrooms, he's funded civic awards, he's funded disaster relief in Haiti, he's funded injured soldiers, he's funded teacher appreciation, he's funded a "children movement", he's funded a nurse support initiative, he's funded tornado relief, he's funded hurricane relief, he's funded the League of Women, he's funded the FIU Board of Trustees, he's funded Miami-Dade Urban, he's funded "Do the right thing", he's funded "in memory of" gifts, AND, a he's given \$100,000 to fund homeless relief 6

-Leteous before there was a homeless tax created in 1993, Surfside had restaurant taxes that went toward municipal b services.

-2) The number of homeless people living on the streets in Miami-Dade has fallen from approximately 8,000 two decades ago to just over 1,000, according to the Trust's annual count figures.
+- Even before there was a homeless tax created in 1993, Surfside had restaurant taxes that went toward municipal b services. - 2) The number of homeless people living on the streets in Miami-Dade has fallen from approximately 8,000 two decades ago to just over 1,000, according to the Trust's annual count figures.
 Some additional facts on the homeless matter from the Miami Herald: